ngayliard2/markdown-test/README.md

     - [Modeling](#Modeling)
     - [Metrics](#Metrics)
 - [Next steps](#Next-steps)

 ## Introduction

-Explanation of the problem, dataset, analysis, etc.

 ### Problem statement

-Our goal is to predict whether or not it will rain tomorrow, in a given city in Australia, based on today's weather.
+Our goal is to predict whether or not it will rain tomorrow, in a given city in Australia, based on today's weather, using replicable machine learning techniques.
 We used two separate modeling techniques (Decision Tree and Random Forest) to create these forecasts.

 ### Dataset